Recent Google Business Reviews

 The word migraine is French in origin: Hemi=Half and Crane=Head.
-This etymology came about, because the Classic Migraine affects half the head.
+This name came about because the Classic Migraine affects half the head.

-Classical Migraine usually takes the form of self limiting episodes of extreme pain affecting one side of the head, frequently accompanied with nausea, vomiting, photophobia and facial pallor.
+Classical Migraine usually takes the form of self limiting episodes of extreme pain affecting one side of the head, frequently accompanied by nausea, vomiting, photophobia and facial pallor.

 An attack is usually preceded by a prodromal symptom such as disturbance of vision, tingling and numbness down one side of the body and occasionally disturbance of speech.